Bias with a Timer: Axion Domain Wall Decay and Dark Matter: Effects of PQ breaking

 Here let us discuss the dynamics of the full system to study the backreaction.
 We note that the radial component of $P$ no longer affects the dynamics, as we assume that the Mexican-hat potential (the first term in \EQ{VPQ}) is dominant.
 In the basis (\ref{parameterize}), the Lagrangian is given by \beq \Lag = \frac{1}{2}(\del_\mu a)^2 +\frac{1}{2}(\del_\mu \chi)^2 + \frac{1}{2}\chi^2(\del_\mu \theta_b)^2 -V_{\rm PQ} \ . \eeq Hereafter, let us define dimensionless fields as \beq \theta \equiv \frac{a}{v_{\rm PQ}} \ , \quad \theta_b \equiv \frac{b}{\chi} \ , \quad \rho \equiv \frac{\chi}{\bar{\chi}} \ , \eeq with a normalization factor, \beq \bar{\chi} = \left[\frac{2^{(m+\ell)/2-1}m!\ell!\Mpl^{m+\ell-4} H_{\rm PQ}^2}{|\lambda|v_{\rm PQ}^{\ell-2}}\right]^{1/m}, \eeq where $H_{\rm PQ}$ is the Hubble parameter at $T=v_{\rm PQ}$.
 Then we obtain the equations of motion, \beq &&\ddot{\theta} +3H\dot{\theta} + \ell H_{\rm PQ}^2 \rho^m \sin(\ell\theta + m\theta_b + \delta)\nonumber\\ && ~~~~ +\frac{m_a^2f_a}{v_{\rm PQ}}\sin(N_{\rm DW}\theta) = 0 \ ,\\ &&\ddot{\theta}_b + 3H\dot{\theta}_b + 2\frac{\dot{\rho}}{\rho} \dot{\theta}_b\nonumber\\ &&~~~ + \frac{mv_{\rm PQ}^2H_{\rm PQ}^2}{\bar{\chi}^2} \rho^{m-2} \sin(\ell\theta + m\theta_b + \delta) = 0 \ ,\\ &&\ddot{\rho} + 3H\dot{\rho} + \frac{n\lambda_S^2}{2^{n-1}(n!)^2}\frac{\bar{\chi}^{2n-2}}{\Mpl^{2n-4}} \rho^{2n-1} -\dot{\theta}^2_b \rho + m_S^2 \rho\nonumber\\ && ~~ -\frac{mv_{\rm PQ}^2H_{\rm PQ}^2}{\bar{\chi}^2} \rho^{m-1}\cos(\ell\theta + m\theta_b + \delta) = 0 \ . \eeq

 \FIG{fig:evolution} shows the time evolution of the fields as a function of the scale factor $R/ R_{\rm PQ}$ with $R_{\rm PQ}$ at $T=v_{\rm PQ}$.
 Here we set $f_a=10^{10}\GeV$, $(N_{\rm DW},\ell,m,n)=(2,3,9,6)$, $|\lambda|=0.5$ (which is beyond \EQ{backreaction}), $\lambda_S=10^{-4}$, $m_S=10^{-20}\GeV$, $\delta=1$, and assume constant numbers of effective degrees of freedom for energy density and entropy density, $g_*=g_{*s}=106.75$.
 We take the initial conditions $\theta_{\rm ini}=\pi/5$, $\theta_{b,{\rm ini}}=\pi/10$, and $\chi_{\rm ini}$ is taken in accordance with the scaling solution (\ref{SRD}) at $T=v_{\rm PQ}$.
 First, the axion motion is driven by $V_{\cancel{\rm PQ}}$, but $\theta_b$ still remains static.
 When the potential from the QCD effect becomes dominant over $V_{\cancel{\rm PQ}}$, the axion oscillates around the minimum, inducing the small oscillation of $\theta_b$.
 The behavior of $\rho$ looks very nontrivial and becomes constant when the backreaction cannot be neglected in the vicinity of the red dotted line derived from Eq.~(\ref{rhoconst}).
 This is because $\theta$ and $\theta_b$ move to the minimum of $V_{\cancel{\rm PQ}}$, which makes the sign of the mixing term negative, and then the competition between $|S|^{2n}$ and $S^mP^\ell$ stabilizes a nonzero VEV of $S$.
-Since the vacuum structure is not altered by the evolution of phases or mass term $m_S$, this gives rise to a large deviation of the axion VEV from CP conserving points.
-Thus we must avoid such an inconsistent situation by considering the bound (\ref{backreaction}).
+Since the vacuum structure is not altered by the evolution of phases or mass term $m_S$, the PQ mechanism works well, even with a large amplitude of $|S|$.
+In the present paper, we focus on the simpler scenario where the extra potential disappears below the QCD scale by considering the bound (\ref{backreaction}), while the otherwise region will be discussed in \SEC{sec:Discussion}.